-Milk powder may only be fed as a supplement during this period.
+Feed supplemented with milk powder may be used after the minimum period.
 Ruminants must be provided with roughage.
 Veal calves must be fed at least 1,000 litres of whole milk (natural cow's milk).
-Milk-powder substitute is not permitted.
+During the minimum period, milk substitutes are not permitted for any category of livestock, other than for lambs and goat kids where medically indicated.